 But seriously: used umbrella material is a perfect choice in many regards to upcycle into a skirt, dress, other easily-planned piece of refab clothing, as designer Cecilia Felli discovered during her creative umbrella-to-skirt upcycling experiments.
 Moreover, since umbrellas are well known for breaking down, this provides a simple do-it-yourself way to take advantage of something that frequently falls apart.

-Umbrellas come in all kinds of colorful, creative and unique patterns that convert readily into skirt material for women or girls.
-These designs also tend to radiate out from the center and often have tips that work well as dress-ready accents too.
+Umbrellas come in all kinds of colorful, creative and unique patterns that convert readily into skirt material for women, girls or whoever wants to wear them.
+The designs also tend to radiate out from the center and often have tips that work well as dress-ready accents too.
 Best of all, they are made of rain-resistant fabric for tough weather conditions are constructed to be at least as durable as clothing materials.
+Can’t you just see these on people zooming around town on their bikes in a bit of rain (with bike shorts underneath, one would hope)?